FranciIzzi/h3ad5h0t-nvim/README.md

 # H3adVim
 The powerfull and cool IDE for speed up while you are working on your poject.
-Realized taking inspirations by Vs Code, but more performing .
-It's also customizable  by you.
-Thank you guy, have fun.
+Customizable and blazing fast.
+Try it and have fun.

 # Pre-Requirements
 - Ensure to have installed Neovim on your system, and have at least the 0.9 v.
 If you don't have it, check this link to get it:  https://neovim.io/